Huegoxaga/notes/cloud-services/aws.md

   2. `sam local invoke -e events/test-1.json` run the function with spcified input in background with docker in a public docker image
      - It happens in the background and it stops, removes docker container after completion, then output the result
   3. `sam deploy` deploy the changes on AWS, and exam the changes
+  4. `sam delete` removes all related artifacts in the S3 bucket and delete the its cloudformation stack

 ## CloudFormation